 Matsui was recalled to Japan following the massacre and retired.
-Upon Japan’s surrender in 1945, he was tried by the International Military Tribunal for the Far East and is executed.
+Upon Japan’s surrender in 1945, he was tried by the International Military Tribunal for the Far East and was executed.

-The death toll in Nanjing is debated.
+The death toll from the Nanjing Massacre is debated.
 Contemporary Japanese statistics could be considered laughable, amounting to only several hundred dead.
-A range of sources estimate that anywhere between 30,000 to 300,000 people were murdered during this month-long tirade of violence.
+A range of sources estimates that anywhere between 30,000 to 300,000 people were murdered during this month-long tirade of violence.

 The Nanjing War Crimes Tribunal in 1947 stated:

 “More than 190,000 mass slaughtered civilians and Chinese soldiers killed by machine gun by the Japanese army, whose corpses have been burned to destroy proof.

 “Besides, we count more than 150,000 victims of barbarian acts buried by the charity organisations.
 We thus have a total of more than 300,000 victims.”